kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 Since both of the file names (`parameters.yml` and `parameters_globals.yml`) match the config pattern for parameters, the `OmegaConfigLoader` will load the files and resolve the placeholders correctly.

+#### Catalog
 From Kedro `0.18.10` templating also works for catalog files.
 To enable templating in the catalog you need to ensure that the template values are within the catalog files or the name of the file that contains the template values follows the same config pattern specified for catalogs.
 By default, the config pattern for catalogs is: `["catalog*", "catalog*/**", "**/catalog*"]`.

 Additionally, any template values in the catalog need to start with an underscore `_`.
 This is because of how catalog entries are validated.
+Templated values will neither trigger a key duplication error nor appear in the resulting configuration dictionary.

 Suppose you have one catalog file called `catalog.yml` containing entries with `omegaconf` placeholders like this: